sourcegraph/devx-scratch/2022/support/log.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-04-19

+@jhchabran

+Got asked to [help with a CD issue](https://sourcegraph.slack.com/archives/CMBA8F926/p1650372090576579), Renovate had not picked a new PR in 8h.
+We uncovered weird behaviour where Renovate was updating the same PR over and over, but had a failed check dating from when we removed `fd` from being installed in every agent.
+This had been fixed, but the PR having been opened for a month, it was still there.
+Closing it apparently got Renovate to open a new PR.
+Coincidentally, Cloudflare had issues in Germany has well, and Renovate seems to be hosted in Germany too.
+We have no clue on what the exact problem. $DURATION=45m

 ## 2022-04-13

 @davejrt